Dorothy Richardson: Feminist writer

 Richardson is also an important feminist writer, because of the way her work assumes the validity and importance of female experiences as a subject for literature.
 She records that when she began writing, "attempting to produce a feminine equivalent of the current masculine realism", and after setting aside "a considerable mass of manuscript" finding "a fresh pathway".
 Her wariness of the conventions of language, her bending of the normal rules of punctuation, sentence length, and so on, are used to create a feminine prose, which Richardson saw as necessary for the expression of female experience.
 Virginia Woolf in 1923 noted, that Richardson "has invented, or, if she has not invented, developed and applied to her own uses, a sentence which we might call the psychological sentence of the feminine gender."
 In her 1938 "Foreword" to the Collected Edition of Pilgrimage Richardson responded to criticism of her writing, "for being unpunctuated and therefore unreadable", arguing that "Feminine prose, as Charles Dickens and James Joyce show themselves to be aware, should properly be unpunctuated, moving from point to point without formal obstruction".

 John Cowper Powys, writing in 1931, saw Richardson as a "pioneer in a completely new direction" because she has created in her protagonist Miriam the first woman character who embodies the female "quest for the essence of human experience".
 Powys contrasts Richardson with other women novelists, such as George Eliot and Virginia Woolf whom he sees as betraying their deepest feminine instincts by using "as their medium of research not these instincts but the rationalistic methods of men".
 Likewise in 1975 Sydney Janet Kaplan describes Pilgrimage as "conceived in revolt against the established tradition of fiction. ...
 [Richardson's] writing marks a revolution in perspective, a shift from a 'masculine' to a 'feminine' method of exposition".

 London novelist

-After first working as a governess in Germany and then England, early in her life Richardson "lived in a Bloomsbury attic ... [and] London became her great adventure.
+After first working as a governess in Germany and then England, early in her life Richardson "lived in a Bloomsbury attic [at 7 Endsleigh Street]... [and] London became her great adventure.
 And although Pointed Roofs focuses on Miriam's experience as a governess in Germany, much of Pilgrimage is set in London.
-London "is an 'elastic' material space that facilitates Miriam’s public life.
-London’s streets, cafés, restaurants and clubs figure largely in her explorations, which extend her knowledge of both the city and herself".
+London "is an 'elastic' material space that facilitates Miriam's public life.
+London's streets, cafés, restaurants and clubs figure largely in her explorations, which extend her knowledge of both the city and herself".
 John Cowper Powys in his 1931 study of Richardson, describes her as London's William Wordsworth, who instead of "the mystery of mountains and lakes" gives us "the mystery of roof-tops and pavements".